AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 - {api:anychart#onDocumentReady}onDocumentReady(){api} - this method is called when the document is ready.
 The external content might not been loaded for this moment, though.

 - {api:anychart.enums.EventType}annotationDrawingFinish{api} - this event can be used to track newly created (or changed) annotations and sending the list of annotations (or the new one) to a server.
-See the information about annotation events in the [Handling events section](#handling_events).
+See information about annotation events in the [Handling events section](#handling_events).

 The following methods are of a great help: